Master Agreement (E204CW)

 20. Licensed as a Redistribution License.

-21. Customer may build a Value-Added Application(s) for use by Customer's Named Users.
-Customer may not (i) embed Named User credentials in Value-Added Applications or (ii) embed or use App Login Credentials in Value-Added Applications.
-Customer may permit (x) public access to Value-Added Applications without credentials or (y) access using unique, individual Named User login credentials.
+21. Customer may build Value-Added Applications for use by Customer's Named Users.
+Customer may not (i) embed Named User Credentials in Value-Added Applications or (ii) embed or use App Login Credentials in Value-Added Applications.
+Customer may permit (a) public access to Value-Added Applications without credentials or (b) access using unique, individual Named User login credentials.

 22. a.
 An end user must acquire a license in either ArcGIS Engine for Windows/Linux Software or other ArcGIS Desktop Software (Basic, Standard, or Advanced) to obtain the right to run an ArcGIS Engine application on 1 computer; and